SebastienSchille/GEOL0069-Snow-and-Ice-Clasification/README.md

 This project will focus on the Swiss Alps and the change in glacier ice coverage between 2017 and 2023 using Sentinel-2 data.
 The Normalised Difference Snow Index (NDSI) will be used as a benchmark and for training the CNN model.
 Unsupervised and supervised AI models will be deployed, with results quantified and discussed.
 Additionally, this project hopes to demonstrate proof of concept with a model that is transferable to other regions and discuss the limitations and recommended model changes.

-## 1.1 Study Area & Data Collection:
+## 1.1 Study Area & Data Collection

 The data for this project has been sourced using the 'Data Collection.ipynb' available in the GitHub repository.
 The data was collected using the Copernicus database, with the region of interest covering the Swiss Alps, focusing on the Zermatt and Saas-Fe valleys.